fmcpherson/jekyll/_posts/2018-10-31-time-for-new-computer.md

 The Pixelbook's large bezels shows its age when compared to the "bezel-less" displays of current notebooks, but I'll trade that for the higher resolution and 3:2 aspect ratio of its screen.
 A couple of definite things I am giving up are the two USB-A ports and MicroSD card slot included with the HP, but I am getting a thinner and lighter notebook in the Pixelbook.

-Read on for further that I captured as I was making my purchase decision.
+Read on further for what I wrote as I was making my purchase decision.

 ## HP Chromebook X360 14